Killthebug/Bika-Lims-Wiki/GSoC15-·-Open-Hangout-Sessions.md

 ***
 ## IMPORTANT NOTICE
-Due to the lack of connectivity, all sessions have been moved to IRC.
+**Due to connectivity issues, all sessions have been moved to IRC.
 ***